strawberry-graphql/strawberry/docs/guides/federation.md

 `strawberry.federation.type` again and passing `extend=True` as a parameter.
 This tells federation that we are extending an already existing type.

-We are also declaring two fields on `Book`, one is the `id` which is marked as external with `strawberry.federation.field(external=True)`, this tells federation that this field is not available in this service, and **that** it comes from another service.
+We are also declaring three fields on `Book`, one is the `id` which is marked as external with `strawberry.federation.field(external=True)`, this tells federation that this field is not available in this service, and **that** it comes from another service.

-The other field is `reviews` which results in a list of `Reviews` for this book.
+The other field are `reviews` which results in a list of `Reviews` for this book and `reviews_count` which holds the number of reviews for this book.

 Finally we also have a class method called `resolve_reference` that allows us to instantiate types when they are referred to from other services.
 The `resolve_reference` method is called when a GraphQL operation references an entity across multiple services.
 For example when doing this query:

 ```graphql
 {